SMahrukh/ontario-public-sector-salary-analysis/README.md

 **Data source:** [Ontario Public Sector Salary Disclosure, 2024](https://www.ontario.ca/public-sector-salary-disclosure/2024/all-sectors-and-seconded-employees/)

+### Note on Data and Columns
+This repository does not include the full Ontario dataset because of GitHub size limits.
+Only a reduced version (with key fields such as employer, job title, sector, salary, and benefits) is included.

+⚠️ Some formulas or code cells in the notebook reference columns like `full_name`.
+Since the reduced dataset does not include employee names, those specific cells will not run unless you load the full dataset from the [Ontario Government site](https://www.ontario.ca/public-sector-salary-disclosure/2024/all-sectors-and-seconded-employees/).

 ## Tools & Libraries
 - Python: pandas, numpy, matplotlib, seaborn
 - Data Cleaning: handled currency formatting, spacing issues, and missing values